Templeton today

 They also produce and deliver a village magazine

-TEMPLETON COMMUNITY ASSOCIATION EVENTS March to August 2012
+TEMPLETON COMMUNITY ASSOCIATION EVENTS

 Coffee Mornings 3rd Tuesday each month in Church Hall

-Plant Sale Saturday May 11th
+Plant Sale Saturday 6 May

-Other Village organisations
+Other village organisations

 Templeton Community Council, Templeton School, Templetots Playgroup

-Templeton Women’s Institute, Templeton Young Farmers
+Templeton Womens Institute, Templeton Young Farmers

 Templeton United Reform Church .
 St Johns Church of Wales, Molleston Baptist Church.